ligato/docs/docs/user-guide/concepts.md

 ### Keys

-A key is used to index an object stored in a KV data store that is managed by a CNF or app.
+A key is used to index a CNF-managed object stored in a KV data store.
 Note that this is `NOT` the key associated with a value structured as key-value pairs contained in the KV data store.

-The `key prefix` is prepended to a more specific object identifier, such as an index value or name, to form a `key`.
-There are two types of key formats: short form key and long form key.
+A key is formed by prepending a `key-prefix` to a more specific object identifier, such as an index, name or combination of fields.
+There are two types of key formats:

-The primary difference between the two is that the latter is prepended by a [microservice-label-prefix](#keys-and-microservice-label).
-In essence, this value represents an instance of the VPP agent associated with those objects sharing the same prefix.
-By default, long form keys are used.
+* short form key
+* long form key.

+A short form key is composed of just a key prefix and object identifier.
+A long form key is prepended with a [microservice-label-prefix](#keys-and-microservice-label).
+This prefix contains a label referred to as a microservice label that identifies a specific instance of a VPP agent.
+Objects sharing the same microservice-label-prefix in their long form keys are managed exclusively by that VPP agent.
+The use of a microservice-label-prefix is required in environments with multiple VPP agents in operation.

 short form key:
 ```